 - Be the author of at least two articles published in journals or periodicals with documented circulation exceeding 1,000 readers.
 The applicant must be the primary author of at least one of the articles.

 Articles published as a matter of routine job responsibility will not be accepted.
 All material submitted must also:

 - Be published within five years prior to the date the applicant is applying for recognition;

 - Be related to the field of risk management (cite Content Category Code listed above in continuing Education Criteria section); and

 - Bear the publication’s name and date of publication.

-Many ASHRM publications including: The ASHRM Journal, Pearls, White Papers, book chapters and articles written for the ASHRM forum will qualify, however the qualifications above must be met.
+Many ASHRM publications including: The ASHRM Journal, Pearls, White Papers, playbooks, book chapters and articles written for the ASHRM forum will qualify, however the qualifications above must be met.

 Applicant must provide at least two examples of participation as a speaker or faculty member in risk management programs conducted within five years prior to the date the applicant is applying for recognition (cite Content Category Code listed above in Continuing Education Criteria section).
 At least one presentation must be at national or state level and at least one must offer continuing education credits.

 The applicant must provide documentation verifying the purpose or occasion for the lecture or presentation.
 Acceptable documentation includes either program brochures or correspondence from the programs’ sponsors.
 Lectures or presentations delivered as a matter of routine job responsibility will not be accepted.

 Examples of acceptable activities in this category include: